jauderho/ghafiles/README.md

 # ghafiles

-This forms the baseline of GH Actions that may be useful for any new project.
+This contains baseline GitHub Actions that may be useful for any new project.

 - Adhere to least privilege principles for workflow permissions
 - Use of commit hashes for pinning GitHub Actions dependencies